 CD Sun Catchers

 Old CDs make fantastic sun catchers when painted or decorated with colorful tissue paper.
 I have them hanging in my studio, casting rainbows everywhere!
+If you have leftover supplies, they are perfect for putting together beautiful gift baskets with tissue paper.

 Sock Puppets

 Use mismatched socks to create delightful puppets with buttons and yarn.
 Puppet shows are a staple at our family gatherings, starring these quirky sock characters.
+These simple crafts are just one of many fun homemade toy ideas you can try.

 Plastic Lid Stamps

 Craft simple stamps from plastic lids by carving designs and using them with paint.
 They’re perfect for making homemade wrapping paper, a favorite holiday project in my family.
+Once your creations are dry, check out these wrapping paper storage ideas to keep them organized.

 Cereal Box Notebooks